 I presently work on and operate our "Sam Hill Junction Railroad" which is a fantasy hybrid layout comprised of both Pennsy and Norfolk & Western scenery and O scale equipment.
 In addition to model railroading, I have a real passion for steam trains and proudly support and promote steam restoration, and have several memberships with historical societies.
 My wife and I have participated and enjoyed several excursions including chasing N&W #611 and #1218, several trips to Cass, WV, riding behind MILW #261 with the New River Autumn Special, NKP #765 Horseshoe Curve Spectacular, riding with SR #630 and SR #4501 in Chattanooga, TN, and the recent restoration and excursions with N&W J#611 in Spencer, NC and Roanoke, VA.

 I have worked in the model railroad hobby for several years including several advertising positions, custom model building for clients, ultra-realistic model railroad photography, and several cottage industries including Get Real Productions, Proto-Locos and JT's Mega-Steam.
-Some of my images have been published in Model Railroader, Classic Toy Trains, and O Scale Trains magazines.
+Some of my images have been published in Model Railroader, Classic Toy Trains, O Scale Trains and of course, The O Scale Resource Magazine.
 My reputation for attention to detail, quick follow up, and quality customer service makes for a great contribution to our team.
 As I always say,"It is very simple: Without customers, we don't have a job!"